 SPECIAL ISSUES AND READING PERIODS

 Because our staff is so small, we aren’t continually reading submissions for the quarterly.
-More often than not, we read in month-long bursts, when we’re approaching the deadline for a new issue.
-And special issues sometimes create longer delays in our response time.
-For example, if we just closed an issue, and we know that the issue after that will be devoted to political journalism, that would mean we wouldn’t be reading new fiction submissions for up to four months, as we prepared the journalism issue.
+More often than not, we read in month-long bursts, when we’re filling a new issue.
+Special issues sometimes create longer delays.
 Our response time, then, can vary a great deal.
-And given that we’re a quarterly, and not a weekly or monthly, we ask that all submitters bear in mind the very slow nature of the entire enterprise.
+We ask appreciate you bearing in mind the slow nature of our magazine.

 Please refer to our site for poetry submissions.
 This is not where you submit poetry.